MeelisM/astro-portfolio/README.md

 ### 1️⃣ Infrastructure Setup (Terraform)

 Note: Ensure `terraform/terraform.tfvars` is configured before running Terraform.
+Terraform will provision several resources:

+- An S3 bucket for hosting the website.
+- CloudFront distribution for fast and secure content delivery.
+- IAM roles and policies for GitHub Actions to interact with AWS securely.
+- ACM SSL certificate for HTTPS support, validated via Cloudflare DNS.
+- Cloudflare DNS records to point to CloudFront for both `www` and `@` domains.

 Initialize Terraform: